 Non-Medical Emergency Evacuation

-If you are worried about getting caught in a revolution, then be sure that your insurance includes non-medical emergency evacuation coverage.
+If you are worried about getting caught in a revolution, or the middle of a war, then be sure that your insurance includes non-medical emergency evacuation coverage.
 It is specifically designed to cover the cost of transportation from a danger area, whether the danger is from natural disaster or other covered political safety reasons.
-If you are in a country such as Syria and need to leave due to civil unrest, then non-medical emergency evacuation will help you get to safety.
-(You will find this coverage in our BCS and US Fire Better and Best Plans.)
+If you are in a country and need to leave due to civil unrest, then non-medical emergency evacuation will help you get to safety.
+(You will find this coverage in our US Fire Better and Best Plans.)
 It is important to remember that you can’t just book a flight home on your own and then make a claim for emergency evacuation.
 A toll-free number is provided with the policy, and service personnel will make arrangements to get you home.

 Travel Delays and Trip Interruptions